 For example, if you live in an area where the weather conditions are sometimes extreme; being able to transport your plants to a more sheltered spot is a huge benefit.
 High winds, torrential rain, sleet or hailstones could overturn your pots and ruin months of hard work in one night.

 Likewise, if you are growing your plants at a time of the year with shorter hours of daylight, you could temporarily relocate your plants to a greenhouse or even take them indoors if there is a risk of frost.
 This flexibility can be the difference between a good harvest and no harvest at all.

 Another positive aspect of growing outdoors in containers is that you can take control of the growth rate and probable size of your plants, which can be beneficial if there is a need for camouflage.

-Some cannabis strains (especially Sativa strains and Sativa-dominant hybrids) can often surpass two metres in height and can therefore easily attract the attention of overly curious neighbours.
+Some cannabis strains (especially Sativa strains and Sativa-dominant hybrids) can often surpass two meters in height and can therefore easily attract the attention of overly curious neighbors.

 Potting your plants ensures that vegetative growth stops as soon as the roots no longer have enough room to develop.